francoislaurent/escale/doc/GoogleDrive.rst

 Synchronizing with drive
 ------------------------

-This section details how to use the native client for Google Drive.
+This section details how to use the partly-native client for Google Drive.
 This approach has the inconvenient of requiring the `drive <https://github.com/odeke-em/drive>`_ utility that in turn depends on the `Go toolchain <https://golang.org/doc/install>`_.

 Installing the Go toolchain may add a significant amount of used space (like 160MB on Linux for example).